LxzGordon/PECAN/README.md

 </p>
 # Instruction for usage

-## 1. Install libraries
+## 1. Install
-Install relavant packages and the human-aware-rl by
+Install relavant modules and the human-aware-rl package by
  ```shell
     cd human-aware-rl/
     ./install.sh